arangodb-helper/arangodb/docs/Manual/Deployment/ArangoDBStarter/README.md

 ### Linux user used to run _arangodb_

 It is strongly suggested to not run the _ArangoDB Starter_ process (_arangodb_) as _root_.
-We suggest creating a dedicated linux _user_ for this purpose.
+We suggest creating a dedicated Linux user for this purpose.

 Assuming the user you want to use is called _arangodb_, to run the _Starter_, on Linux systems, you might use a command similar to the following: